bjjaskew/dizplai-voting-api/docs/decisions.md

 - Each of these polls must have a unique name
 - A new poll can have the same name as a previously active poll, if it is now inactive

-### Each vote must be cast with some form of unique identifier
+### I will not implement any restrictions on how many votes

-- In a production system, I would expect us to use something like session/logins/cookies to validate the users
+- In a production system, if we need to 100% ensure we have only one vote per person, we would need a login mechanism which we would validate
-- Each user can only vote once per poll

-I have therefore decided to include an email field as a method of creating unique votes for this task, however would not recommend this in production.
+- If we do not need to guarantee votes, I would use cookies on the client application

 ### There is a possibility to add new options to a poll